syncfusion-content/windowsforms-docs/WindowsForms/Split-Button/Getting-Started.md

 ![Windows forms SplitButton toolbox customization](Getting-Started_images/SplitButton_itemeditor.png)

-**Step 3**: Run the application and the following output will be shown.
+Step 3.
+Run the application and the following output will be shown.

 ![Windows forms SplitButton through designer](Getting-Started_images/SplitButtonitems_throughdesigner.png)

 ## Adding a SplitButton control through code

-**Step 1**: Create a new Windows Forms application in Visual Studio.
+Step 1.
+Create a new Windows Forms application in Visual Studio.
 Add the following required assembly references and namespace to the project.

         * Syncfusion.Grid.Base
         * Syncfusion.Grid.Windows